SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

 > In `db2`, this will be our schema:
 > Key (String): `"{channelName}#{minuteBoundaryInMillis}"`
 > Value (Long): # of chat messages that fall into the minute bucket (rounded down the nearest minute bucket)
->
-> TODO: add a picture of how events fall into minutely buckets using a simple timeline